 In 1870, according to “Wealth and Notoriety: the extraordinary families of William Levy and Charles Lewis of London“, a man called Edward Laurence Levy, calling himself Edward Linden, was arrested at 42, West Derby Street for deception and forgery (most carried out in London some years earlier, but he had been living abroad).

 In the 1871 Census the house is occupied by John Langsdale, born about 1839, in Liverpool.
 His occupation is unclear on the census form, although when he was 22 in the 1861 Census he was a Timber Merchant’s Clerk.
-Also his sister, Mary White, born about 1845, and – I think a widow.
-His son, who I think is Lionel John Langsdale, born about 1866 is also living there, but no wife, suggesting that John is as widower.
+Also his sister, Mary White, born about 1845, and a widow.
+His son, who I think is Lionel John Langsdale, born about 1866 is also living there, but no wife, as John is as widower.
 I think John was a Catholic, born 19 Aug 1838, and baptised 23 Aug 1838 and he married Bridget Carroll on 31 May 1864.
-They are being visisted by Sarah Ellen Fowles (aged 30), and have a servant, Francis Jones aged 19.
+They are being visited by Sarah Ellen Fowles (aged 30), and have a servant, Francis Jones aged 19.
 There is no obvious Webster connection.

 In the 1901 Census (over 30 years later) Alfred Harold Tweed was living at 42, West Derby Street with his wife and son.
 Interestingly the Howes family tree contains a number of Websters, but I have not found any which match the ones in my family tree.